Graduate Human Capital Certificate of Completion

 MBA 608 Capitalism & Economic Reasoning

 This course reviews the history of capitalism, with a focus on the modern implications of American Capitalism to business and policy decision-making today.
 It also explores competing systems and compares the economic, political, and personal freedoms that define our market-based system in relation to others.
 The course will use both focused and integrative analyses of key micro- and macroeconomic, accounting, finance, and marketing concepts, and their role in shaping the creation and growth of American business enterprises, and in defining and measuring their success.
 Students will begin the journey of learning how to reason like an economist and understand system impact in their analysis, decision making, and judgment making.
-Prerequisite: MBA 605 and MBA 606.
+Prereq: MBA 605 and MBA 606.
 For MSBAN students – No prerequisite required.

 MBA 610 Applications of Data Analysis for Effective Decision Making